Bolt needs a worthy challenge to remain top draw

 "After 150 I looked across I saw Warren there and knew he was tired so wasn't too stressed about that.
 I looked to the other side and there was nobody there so I thought I'd probably won it," said Bolt.

-"When I started getting tired in the last 15 meters I thought 'why not back off?' to make sure I was okay for Sunday (the 4x100m relay) and the rest of the year.
+"When I started getting tired in the last 15 metres I thought 'why not back off?' to make sure I was okay for Sunday (the 4x100m relay) and the rest of the year.

 "I'm all about winning championships and if I run 20 flat to win a championship I'm okay with that," he said.